Tidal Transit project will create the world’s first retrofit eCTV

 Tidal Transit project will create the world’s first retrofit eCTVWritten by Nick Blenkey

 U.K. based crew transfer vessel operator Tidal Transit has begun the design and engineering phase of a project that will deliver the world’s first retrofit electric crew transfer vessel (eCTV).
-Like the Bibby Marine eCSOV that we reported on earlier this week, the project is supported by the U.K.’s ZEVI program, receiving GBP 6.3 million (about $7.9 million) in funding,
+Like the Bibby Marine eCSOV that we reported on earlier this week, the project is supported by the U.K.’s ZEVI program, receiving GBP 6.3 million (about $7.9 million) in funding.

 Over the next 15 months, Tidal Transit will retrofit the diesel-powered Mercurio 20 meter vessel, Ginny Louise, with over two megawatt-hours (MWh) of battery capacity, electric motors and propulsion pods.
 After being reincarnated as the e-Ginny, the CTV will not only be 100% zero emissions in operation, but will have increased maneuverability and be near silent.